guilhemmarchand/TA-jira-service-desk-simple-addon/docs/userguide.rst

    :alt: userguide2.png
    :align: center

-Several projects might have been created in your JIRA instance, you can choose any of the projects available on per alert basis.
+Several projects might have been created in your JIRA instance; you can choose any of the projects available on per alert basis.

 The list of JIRA projects made available within the configuration screen is the result of a dynamic REST call achieved against your JIRA instance anytime you access this screen, which can be reproduced manually too: